vmware-archive/purser/docs/SourceCodeInstallation.md

 1. In [`custom_controller.yaml`](./custom_controller.yaml) update image name to your docker image name that you pushed

 1. Install the controller in the cluster using `kubectl create -f custom_controller.yaml`
+    * Use flag `--kubeconfig=<absolute path to config>` if your cluster configuration is not at default location.

 ## Client side installation